National Research Council Time Signal

 One of the first announcers of what was then the Dominion Observatory Time Signal on CBC was Lorne Greene, while he was a staff announcer at CBO.

-The current spoken header, as announced by one of CBC Radio's promotional voices, is as follows:
+The most recent spoken header, as announced by one of CBC Radio's promotional voices, was as follows:

-In different time zones, the local time and time zone is used instead.
-This header is usually spoken over the initial pips.
-As of May 2011, the length of the silence has been reduced to six seconds, with a soft click at the beginning of each second during the silence.
+In different time zones, the local time and time zone was used instead.
+This header was usually spoken over the initial pips.
+As of May 2011, the length of the silence had been reduced to six seconds, with a soft click at the beginning of each second during the silence.

-At the top of many other hours, and at the discretion of each station, a one-second tone is sounded, but the hour itself is not necessarily announced.
+At the top of many other hours, and at the discretion of each station, a one-second tone was sounded, but the hour itself was not necessarily announced.

+The segment was discontinued in part due to concerns about accuracy as the CBC's feed is distributed over the internet and satellite as well as conventional radio.
+An NRC spokesperson noted that the CBC's installation of HD Radio transmitters led to a delay of up to 9 seconds in transmission.
+The CBC itself noted that with different distribution methods for CBC radio, it could no longer ensure the time signal's accuracy.

 NRC Telephone Talking Clock

 NRC runs two telephone numbers that announce the time of day.
 Voice announcements of Eastern Time are made every 10 seconds, followed by a tone indicating the exact time.
 This service is available to the general public by dialing +1 (613) 745-1576 for English service and +1 (613) 745-9426 for French service.
 The call is automatically cut off after 30 seconds or three announcements.
 Long-distance charges may apply for those calling from outside the Ottawa/Gatineau area, depending on provider.

 The English message, voiced by late CBC Radio announcer Harry Mannis, is in the following format, repeated every ten seconds:

 The French service uses the voice of Radio-Canada news anchor Simon Durivage, with the following message format:

 This is followed by a single 800 Hz beep lasting 0.3 seconds.
 The word "exactly" (in French, précises) replaces "and s seconds"/"et s seconds" at the top of the minute.
 Additionally, there is an 800 Hz "tick" every second in the background.

 During the late 1980s and early 1990s, a modified version of the NRC Telephone Talking Clock was transmitted over television channel CPAC while the House of Commons was not sitting.
 The announcements alternated between English and French, and cycled through all six of Canada's time zones, as well as UTC.